slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 - You know a nigga depressed once he starts going on walks.
 - having to go to school on your birthday and everyone pointing it out.
 - can i ask you a question?
 99% people get frightened.

+#q["You have power over your mind—not outside events.
+Realize this, and you will find strength." -- Marcus Aurelius [0121]
+#q["The primary cause of unhappiness is never the situation but your thoughts about it." -- Eckhart Tolle [1948]
 -->

 > *"If you are depressed you are living in the past.